 I began teaching with Kids Excel in El Paso, where I discovered my passion for working with students with special needs.
 I earned a master’s in special education, led free after-school dance programs, and taught at the El Paso Center for the Deaf, incorporating sign language into my classes.
 Later, in New Mexico, I continued with Kids Excel, inspired by mentor Gemtria St. Clair, teaching children of all abilities to dance.

 Chronic pain and multiple surgeries had me down for a while, but art pulled me back into motion.
-While healing, I began painting and decorating pointe shoes from bed—bringing beauty into difficult moments.
-Now I’ve launched a website for dancers, selling phone cases, kimonos, duffel bags, and more—all created from my artwork or the shoes themselves.
-It gives me purpose.
-It’s my reason to get up in the morning. www.johvielle.com
+While healing, I began painting and decorating pointe shoes from be, bringing beauty into difficult moments.

 When you put your heart into what you love, it becomes a gift to others.
 Every plié, every port de bras, is part of fine-tuning that offering.
 I’m a woman of faith, and I believe God chose me for this gift—with brown skin, small feet, and all my obstacles.
 I overcame them, pushed through boundaries, and danced.
 It was amazing.
 And for however long I could, I shared that gift with so many.